lamisgosu11/Imdb-Movie-Reviews-Sentiment-Analysis/README.md

 ```
 $ Import dataset and library in the folder like the order of the repository.
-$ Run .py files
+$ Execute the.ipynb files (modify the dataset folder as necessary)
-$ Check the output.
+$ Examine the results.
+$ We will extend these features later for future implementation (input new comments and auto sentiment identify them).
 ```

 ## Deployment

-Additional notes on how to deploy this on a live or release system.
-Explaining the most important branches, what pipelines they trigger and how to update the database (if anything special).
+Further information on how to deploy this on a live or release system.
+Describes the most significant branches, the pipelines they activate, and how to update the database (if anything special).

 ## Additional Documentation and Acknowledgments

 * Project folder on server:
-* Credit for the dataset: Kaggle user: LAKSHMIPATHI N
+* Credit for the dataset: Kaggle user: LAKSHMIPATHI N (https://shorturl.at/aiqxS)
-* Indian youtuber (Hail the god of code)